Peugeot and GM in alliance talks - sources

 Peugeot's core automotive division swung to a 497 million euro operating loss in the second half, while GM Europe's $600 million fourth-quarter loss was little changed from the previous year's.

-"We struggle to see how yet another 'me-too' cooperation with GM Europe on componentry will help address any of the fundamental issues," he said.

-The Peugeot-GM alliance under discussion includes shared manufacturing beyond Europe, the sources said.
-It would amount to more than another product-specific deal of the kind Peugeot already has with Ford (F.N), Toyota (7203.T) and BMW (BMWG.DE).
+In recent months, GM has dispatched senior executives to oversee an overhaul of Opel, which Morgan Stanley described as the top threat to the U.S. automaker's financial strength.

-Peugeot was forced this month to put its profitable logistics business up for sale to help finance the overseas expansion it badly needs to compensate for sagging home markets.
+Peugeot put its profitable logistics business up for sale this month to help finance overseas expansion to offset sagging home markets.

 But the company also halted factory investments in Brazil and India, ostensibly to save cash, and Chief Executive Philippe Varin said the Indian project may be opened to a partner.